 Using a timer means you can automatically shut off units, eliminating manual processes for your team.
 With the ability to program your unit over many days, you can avoid unnecessary run-time and reduce your business’s overheads for electricity and other running costs.

 Insulation in dehydrators helps to ensure a more consistent drying temperature and reduced operating costs through heat retention.
 All our dehydrators offer superior insulation compared to domestic dehydrators – our commercial dehydrators are partially insulated, but our industrial dehydrators are fully insulated.
 This means they can offer better efficiency and heat retention, translating to approximately 10-15% faster drying times.

 Consistent airflow can make a huge difference to drying times and product consistency.
 Our commercial dehydrators offer superior airflow than domestic units, taking advantage of larger fans.
 This means there’s no need to rotate trays so that you can achieve consistent drying.
-The airflow in our industrial units is better again, with even drying throughout all the trays and areas of the machines.

 The exhaust feature is also fantastic if you are dehydrating products that can release odours.
 Industrial dehydrators can be ventilated using ductwork to exhaust hot air and smells outside your premises.